creasyw/sicp/ch2/notes.md

 powerful systems for symbolic mathematical work, which are currently being used by a growing number of applied mathematicians and physicists.

+> Since the differentiation program is defined in terms of abstract data, we can modify it to work with different representations of expressions solely by changing the predicates, selectors, and constructors that define the representation of the algebraic expressions on which the differentiator is to operate.
 It is made possible by separate the algorithms from data representations via building abstraction barriers (predicates, selectors, and constructors).

+Some data structures are straightforward in the data representation, while the other might not. `Set` is a valid example for the latter case.
+In this scenario --
+> the choice of a
+representation is not so obvious.
+Indeed, there are a number of possible representations, and they differ significantly from one another in several ways.
+Informally, a set is simply a collection of distinct objects. **To give a more precise definition we can employ the method of data abstraction**.
+That is, we define ``set'' by specifying the operations that are to be used on sets.
+These are union-set, intersection-set, element-of-set?, and adjoin-set.

+**Concerning the data representations**, the ordered lists are beneficial in three folds compared with the unordered ones:

+1. The search in any element within the list is O(lgN) (with the virtue from the binary tree)
+2. The upper- and lower- bounds of the list are helpful to exclude items out of the range at the first place
+3. Generate the set from list takes O(NlogN), while maintaining it only takes linear time, based on the assumption that the list is already in order.
+That is the case for both intersection and union

+The advantage of the tree representation is this: if the tree is "balanced", each of these subtrees will be about half the size of the original.
+Thus, in one step we have reduced the problem of searching a tree of size n to searching a tree of size n/2.
+We should expect that the number of steps needed to search a tree of size n grows as (log n).For large sets, this will be a significant speedup over the previous representations.
+Information-retrieval systems in which records have to be "randomly accessed" are typically implemented by a tree-based method.

+To maintain a roughly balanced tree structure, _one way_ is to define an operation that **transforms an arbitrary tree into a balanced tree with the same elements**.
+Then we can perform this transformation after every few adjoin-set operations to keep our set in balance.
+There are also _other ways_ to solve this problem, most of which involve **designing new data structures for which searching and insertion both can be done in (log n) steps**.

 Quotation using at symbolic programming is a means to stop the interpreter getting deeper.
 By doing so, it is able to build layers of abstraction upon layers so that the language can be more powerful.

 ### _Side note for racket_